-You’re more prone to dental infections during pregnancy, so take extra care of your teeth and gums.
+You’re more likely to get dental infections during pregnancy, so take extra care of your teeth and gums.
 Use soft toothbrushes and dental floss.
 Consider seeing your dentist for a check-up.

 Pelvic floor muscles

 The pelvic floor is a group of muscles and ligaments that support the bladder, uterus and bowel.
-It’s recommended that all women exercise their pelvic floor muscles every day to prevent weakness and improve strength.
+It’s recommended that you exercise your pelvic floor muscles every day to prevent weakness and improve strength.

 Your baby when you’re 9 weeks pregnant

-- The embryo is about 1.7 cm long, from head to tail.
+- Your baby is about 1.7 cm long, from head to tail.

 - The head looks much more like a baby’s head now, although it’s big compared to the rest of the body.
 The facial features are more defined.
 The external and middle ear are taking shape, but babies can’t hear until about 24 weeks.

-- Tiny blood vessels are visible underneath the embryo’s transparent skin.
+- Tiny blood vessels are visible underneath your baby’s transparent skin.

 - Your baby’s skeleton is starting to form.

 - Arms and legs are longer and slightly bent.
 It looks a bit like your baby is hugging themselves.